Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

    </details>

 ### News
-Manual testing was conducted on the following elements of the [Profile Page](news.html):
+Manual testing was conducted on the following elements of the [News Page](news.html):

  - All the elements are responsive (header, footer, text, form, buttons).
  - The buttons in the Navbar turns into smaller buttons ordered in the same way.